Valladolid Yucatan with Kids: Cenotes, Colonial Streets, Day Trips from Cancun

 Walking the Colonial Center

 The Plaza Principal is the heart, with the cathedral on one side and benches under flame trees.
-Calzada de los Frailes is the iconic pastel street that runs from the plaza to the Convent of San Bernardino - five blocks of pink, yellow, blue, and turquoise colonial buildings with shops and cafes.
-It is closed to most traffic and perfect for kids on scooters.
+Calzada de los Frailes is the iconic pastel street that runs from the plaza to the Convent of San Bernardino - five blocks of pink, yellow, blue, and turquoise colonial buildings with shops and cafés.
+Closed to most traffic and perfect for kids on scooters.

 The Convent of San Bernardino is free to enter and has a beautiful garden with peacocks and a small cenote inside the convent grounds.
 Friday and Saturday nights they do a free light-and-sound show on the convent walls (8 p.m.) that kids love.

-Chichen Itza opens at 8 a.m. and most tour groups arrive at 10.
-Get there at opening, and you have the pyramids almost to yourselves for an hour.
-Entrance is 614 pesos for foreigners (free for Mexicans Sundays), kids under 13 free.
+Chichén Itzá opens at 8 a.m. and most tour groups arrive at 10.
+Get there at opening and you have the pyramids almost to yourselves for an hour.
+Entrance is around 700 pesos for foreigners (a federal INAH charge plus a Yucatán state fee, both go up most years), kids under 13 free.
 From Valladolid the drive is 45 minutes.
-Take a hat, sunscreen, water, and snacks - there is no shade and the heat builds fast.
+Take a hat, sunscreen, water, and snacks - there's no shade and the heat builds fast.
 Plan to leave by 11:30 a.m. before it becomes unbearable.

 Ek Balam: The Better Mayan Ruin for Kids

-Half an hour north of Valladolid, Ek Balam is the underrated alternative to Chichen Itza.
-The big difference - you can still climb the main pyramid (called El Torre, the Tower) and the views from the top are incredible.
+Half an hour north of Valladolid, Ek Balam is the underrated alternative to Chichén Itzá.
+The big difference: you can still climb the main pyramid - the Acropolis, 106 steep steps to the top - and the views over the jungle are incredible.
 The site is smaller, less crowded, and more interactive.
 Entrance is around 540 pesos for foreigners, kids under 13 free.
-Combine it with the cenote X-Canche which sits just outside the ruins entrance and has a Tarzan rope swing and zip lines.
+Combine it with the cenote X-Canché which sits just outside the ruins entrance and has a Tarzan rope swing and zip lines.
+Mateo declared this his favorite cenote of the trip.

 Where to Eat With Kids

-El Meson del Marques on the plaza is the iconic Yucatan family restaurant - sopa de lima, pollo pibil, papadzules, and arroz con frijol charro.
+El Mesón del Marqués on the plaza is the iconic Yucatán family restaurant - sopa de lima, pollo pibil, papadzules, arroz con frijol charro.
 Sit on the courtyard patio.
 Yerbabuena del Sisal does breakfast in a charming garden.
-Conato 1910 is the funky cafe with juice bowls and Yucatecan coffee.
-La Selva Taqueria is the late-night cochinita taco spot.
+Conato 1910 is the funky café with juice bowls and Yucatecan coffee.
+La Selva Taquería is the late-night cochinita taco spot.
 For ice cream, head to Wabi Helado on Calzada de los Frailes.

-Most kids in our family fell hard for marquesitas - the Yucatecan crepe-cookies stuffed with Edam cheese and Nutella that street vendors sell every evening on the plaza for 25 pesos.
-Magical.
+Both kids fell hard for marquesitas - the Yucatecan crepe-cookies stuffed with Edam cheese and Nutella that street vendors sell every evening on the plaza for 25 pesos.
+Qué rico.
+Sofia still asks for them by name.

 Where to Stay With Kids

 Casa Hipil is the boutique pick - a restored colonial home with a courtyard pool and family suites about 2,500-3,500 pesos a night.
-El Mesón del Marqués has rooms above the restaurant on the main plaza, very central, and a small pool.
+El Mesón del Marqués has rooms above the restaurant on the main plaza, very central, small pool.
 Hotel Zentik Project on the edge of town is the Insta-famous resort with the underground swimming cave - more aesthetic than family-practical, but the older kids will love it.
-Casa Tia Micha is a low-key family-run B and B for budget travelers.
+Casa Tía Micha is a low-key family-run B&B for budget travelers.

 One-Night vs Multi-Day Itineraries